 The following steps compose the preparation by CMAP staff of the DRI Advisory report.
 A DRI Advisory Report is prepared only if the Board votes to accept the DRI review request.
 The DRI Advisory Report must be published within 30 days of the Board's acceptance of the DRI request.
+The report will contain recommendations in support of our regional comprehensive plan and best management practices.

 - A. CMAP staff prepares an outline of advisory report topics to be evaluated along with an itemization of information needed to analyze the project (including but not limited to traffic estimates, site maps, proposed uses and densities).
 The advisory report will seek to establish whether the proposal: - a.
 Significantly affects important features of the natural environment. - b.
 Significantly changes prevailing development density.
 Examples include large new developments that might place unexpected burdens on water supply, sewer, storm water and local road systems. - c.
 Significantly affects operations on a regional transportation facility.
 Examples include major commercial, industrial or warehousing developments sited for convenient access to expressways and tollways. - d.
 Significantly changes existing land use patterns.
 Examples include substantial conversion between agricultural, residential, commercial and/or industrial uses. - e.
 Affects the function or performance of a planned or existing public investment. - B. If CMAP staff does not currently have access to needed data, a request is made to jurisdictions with authority.
 At their discretion, the jurisdiction may pass the request to an appropriate provider of the data.
 In any case, CMAP staff will proceed with preparing the advisory report with the best available data. - C. CMAP staff will formally submit the report to the CMAP Board.
 CMAP will notify jurisdictions with authority and affected property owner(s) of record of the advisory report publication.
-Neighboring property owners and jurisdictions will be notified consistent with the method used by the jurisdiction with permit authority.
+Neighboring property owners and jurisdictions will be notified in consultation with the local government.
 The publication will also be posted on CMAP's Website in a form permitting interested individuals to subscribe for e-mail notification.